fgvieira/ngsDist/README.md

     % git clone https://github.com/fgvieira/ngsDist.git

-To install these tools just run (test only works if installed through [ngsTools](https://github.com/mfumagalli/ngsTools)):
+and run:

     % cd ngsDist
     % make

+To run the tests (only if installed through [ngsTools](https://github.com/mfumagalli/ngsTools)):

     % make test

 Executables are built into the main directory.
 If you wish to clean all binaries and intermediate files: